laiflonglearner/SAP-inventory-project/db/README.md

 price : Decimal(10,2);
 ```

-// Price of the product, stored as a decimal with 10 digits total, 2 after the decimal (e.g., $ 12345678.90)
+- Price of the product, stored as a decimal with 10 digits total, 2 after the decimal (e.g., $ 12345678.90)

 ---

+### Supplier Entity

 ```cds
 entity Suppliers : managed {